 Adverb adverb collocations help you understand the ways adverbs can be paired to enhance your sentences.
 These collocations can increase your vocabulary and improve your speaking skills.
-The reference covers a list of adverb-adverb collocations, examples of their use, and images illustrating these pairings.
+The post covers a list of adverb-adverb collocations, examples of their use, and images illustrating these pairings.

 List of Adverb Adverb Collocations